yohasebe/monadic-chat-cli/apps/chat/chat.md

   "turns": 1,
   "language": "English",
   "topics": [],
-  "tokens": 115,
+  "tokens": 109,
   "messages": [{"user": "Can I ask something?", "assistant": "Sure!\n\n###\n\n"}] }
 ```

-Make sure the following requirements are all fulfilled:
+Make sure the following content requirements are all fulfilled:

 - keep the value of the "mode" property at "chat"
 - set the new prompt to the "prompt" property